Exceeding NQS is going above and beyond what is expected at the Meeting NQS level.

 The case studies are collections of layered, detailed examples of how high quality practice relating to each Standard could look across a service.
 They focus on particular aspects of practice, within a particular service context.

-It is hoped they will support increased understanding and confidence in recognising and demonstrating Exceeding level quality, and inspire discussion and reflection on ways that practice can be improved.
-The Exceeding guidance in the Guide to the NQF, which includes the indicators for Exceeding practice, the reflective questions for Exceeding practice at the Standard level, and the questions used by authorised officers to establish Exceeding practice against each Exceeding theme, may be used to consider the case studies and facilitate this discussion and reflection.
+It is hoped they will support increased understanding and confidence in recognising and demonstrating Exceeding NQS level quality, and inspire discussion and reflection on ways that practice can be improved.
+The Exceeding NQS guidance in the Guide to the NQF, which includes the indicators for Exceeding NQS practice, the reflective questions for Exceeding NQS practice at the Standard level, and the questions used by authorised officers to establish Exceeding NQS practice against each Exceeding NQS theme, may be used to consider the case studies and facilitate this discussion and reflection.

 The case studies are not extracts from assessment and rating reports for services that have been rated Exceeding NQS in those particular Standards, and they do not comprehensively describe or set the benchmark for the ways that a service can demonstrate Exceeding NQS practice for those Standards.